gsingh237/kubernetes-project/README.md

     curl http://10.108.33.36:8081/path2
     OUTPUT: This is Service2 Response!

 4. To check self-healing delete the pods, you will see it will be created automatically and ensure always 3 replicas of each service is running.

+5. If above scenarios are working.
+Now install nginx-ingress using helm. use below commands to install nginx-ingress helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install nginx-ingress ingress-nginx/ingress-nginx

+   It will create deployment, pods, services, service-account and other resources in nginx-ingress namespace

-5. If above scenarios are working then make entry in /etc/hostname file and check response from abc.com/path1 and abc.com/path2.
+6. Make entry in /etc/hostname file and check response from abc.com/path1 and abc.com/path2.